Australia's Marsh out of Zimbabwe, NZ series with injury

 The all-rounder was experiencing "ankle soreness" following the five-wicket defeat of Zimbabwe on Sunday in Townsville, according to cricket.com.au on Tuesday.

-"It’s disappointing for Mitch, but there’s some pretty important stuff coming up," team-mate Steve Smith told reporters.
+"It s disappointing for Mitch, but there s some pretty important stuff coming up," captain Steve Smith told reporters.

 The series against Zimbabwe will be followed by three one-dayers against New Zealand starting on September 6, all in Cairns.